-Our development of products and features and reviews of new or modified practices are guided by our internal privacy expectations, which include:
+The development of our new or modified products, services or practices is guided by our internal privacy expectations, which include:

 - Purpose Limitation: Process data only for a limited, clearly stated purpose that provides value to people.